A common question in the fall is: can you freeze apple juice?

 Apple juice will take longer to freeze than water, so if you want it to freeze in a hurry, you’ll want to turn your freezer down a few degrees.

-How long does it last in the freezer?
+How long does apple juice last in the freezer?

 Juice Buff references a study that says juice can last in the freezer for two years or more, but conventional knowledge suggests that three to six months is a better option.